wearetheframers/frame-core-wip/docs/API/frame/frame.md

 ### Memory Management

 Frame incorporates complex memory mechanics, including support for global and multi-user memory storage through the Mem0 system.
+The memory system intelligently determines when to use memory retrieval based on query analysis:

+- Personal queries (containing "my", "I", "we")
+- Questions about preferences or past conversations
+- User-specific information requests

-This advanced memory management allows Framers to maintain context, learn from past interactions, and make more informed decisions.
+For general knowledge questions, the system uses direct responses without memory retrieval.
+This advanced memory management allows Framers to maintain context, learn from past interactions, and make more informed decisions while optimizing response generation.

 ### Plugin System